-The trade data for the regressand comes from the "Direction of Trade" (DoT) CD-ROM data set developed by the International Monetary Fund (IMF).
+The trade data for the regressand come from the "Direction of Trade" (DoT) CD-ROM data set developed by the International Monetary Fund (IMF).
 It covers bilateral merchandise trade between 178 IMF trading entities between 1948 and 1999 (with gaps); a list of the countries is included in appendix Table A1.
 (Not all the trading entities are "countries" in the traditional sense of the word; I use the word simply for convenience.)
-I include all countries for which the Fund provides data, so that almost all global trade is covered.11 The only omissions of any importance are Taiwan, and some centrally planned economies.
+I include all countries for which the Fund provides data, so that almost all global trade is covered.
+The only omissions of any importance are Taiwan and some centrally planned economies.

-Bilateral trade on FOB exports and CIF imports is tabulated in DOT in nominal American dollars; I deflate trade by the American CPI for all urban consumers (1982-1984=100; taken from www.freelunch.com).
-An average value of bilateral trade between a pair of countries is created by averaging all of the (four possible) measures potentially available (exports from i to j, imports into j from i, and so forth.
+Bilateral trade on FOB exports and CIF imports is tabulated in DoT in nominal American dollars; I deflate trade by the American CPI for all urban consumers (1982-1984=100; taken from www.freelunch.com).
+Since my focus is on total trade rather than exports or imports, I measure bilateral trade between a pair of countries by averaging all of the (four possible) measures potentially available (exports from i to j, imports into j from i, and so forth).

-Population and real GDP data (in constant American dollars) have been obtained from standard sources: the Penn World Table, the World Bank's World Development Indicators, and the IMF's International Financial Statistics.12 I exploit the CIA's World Factbook for a number of country-specific variables.13 These include: latitude and longitude, land area, landlocked and island status, physically contiguous neighbors, language, colonizers, and dates of independence.
+Population and real GDP data (in constant American dollars) have been obtained from standard sources: the Penn World Table, the World Bank's World Development Indicators, and the IMF's International Financial Statistics.
+7 I exploit the CIA's World Factbook for a number of country-specific variables.
+8 These include: latitude and longitude, land area, landlocked and island status, physically contiguous neighbors, language, colonizers, and dates of independence.
 I use these to create great-circle distance and the other controls.
-I add information on whether the pair of countries was involved in a currency union, using Glick-Rose (2002).14 I obtain data from the World Trade Organization to create an indicator of regional trade agreements, and include: ASEAN, EEC/EC/EU; US-Israel FTA; NAFTA; CARICOM; PATCRA; ANZCERTA;

-CACM, SPARTECA, and Mercosur.15 I initially assume that all RTAs have the same effect on trade, but relax this assumption below.
+I add information on whether the pair of countries was involved in a currency union, using Glick-Rose (2002).
+9 I obtain data from the World Trade Organization to create an indicator of regional trade agreements (RTAs), and include: ASEAN, EEC/EC/EU; US-Israel FTA; NAFTA; CARICOM; PATCRA; ANZCERTA; CACM, SPARTECA, and Mercosur.
+10 I initially assume that all RTAs have the same effect on trade, but relax this assumption below.